-There’s nothing wrong with that, but I was definitely expecting more when I downloaded it.
+There’s nothing wrong with that, but I was expecting more when I downloaded it.

 More importantly, there’s no way to manipulate the files at all.
 That means you can’t move, rename or delete your files with this app.

 Once you find the file you’re looking for, you can send it to another app to open.
-If it’s an APK, you do have the option of installing it directly from within File Manager.
+If it’s an APK, you can install it directly from within File Manager.

 Overall, I like this app for what it is, but it’s so limited that I would just use a more robust file manager instead.

 - Install APKs directly

 - Text-only interface

 Another file viewer on the list, the Anker File Explorer, has more to the interface.

 Instead of plain text, it adds a metro-interface look to the launcher.
 Even though it feels a bit dated, it’s easy no navigate around…at least at first glance.

 The finer points of navigating around the screen are hidden, so you’re constantly feeling like you don’t know what button to press to get you where you want to go.